steebchen/prisma-client-go/README.md

 #### Using docker

 When deploying with docker, the setup is super easy.
-Build your dockerfile as usual, run `go generate` (see [setting up go generate](#set-up-go-generate)), and you're good to go!
+Build your dockerfile as usual, run `go generate ./...` (see [setting up go generate](#set-up-go-generate)), and you're good to go!

 We also recommend using [Go modules](https://blog.golang.org/using-go-modules), which is recommended when using Go >=1.13.